How Are Quantum Eigenfunctions of Hydrogen Atom Related To Its Classical Elliptic Orbits?

 \section{Discussion and Summary}

-We have computed the classical probability densities for the hydrogen atom.
-By comparing these to their quantum counterparts, we have found that the energy eigenfunction $\psi_{nlm}(\vec{r})$ of hydrogen atom can be viewed as a collection of classical elliptic orbits with energy $E_n$, angular momentum $L=\sqrt{l(l+1)}\hbar$, and $z$ component of angular momentum $L_z=m\hbar$ in the high-energy limit.
+We have calculated the classical probability densities for the hydrogen atom and compared them with their quantum counterparts.
+Our findings indicate that, in the semiclassical limit \( n \rightarrow \infty \), the energy eigenfunction \(\psi_{nlm}(\vec{r})\) of the hydrogen atom can be interpreted as a collection of classical elliptic orbits with energy \(E_n\), angular momentum \(L = \sqrt{l(l+1)}\hbar\), and \(z\)-component of angular momentum \(L_z = m\hbar\).

-This result aligns with a well-established principle in the field of quantum chaos: in the semiclassical limit, an energy eigenfunction reduces to an invariant distribution in the classical phase space, consisting of one or more classical trajectories\cite{berry1,berry2,Zhang}.
-Symbolically, this can be expressed as:

-where $\ket{C_j}$ represents a quantum state corresponding to the classical trajectory $C_j$.
-For the hydrogen atom, due to the rotational symmetry, all the superposition coefficients $a_j$ are equal.
-However, determining these coefficients in general remains an open problem.
-In many cases, dynamical tunneling can occur between these classical trajectories with different conserved quantities, leading to energy level splitting\cite{triangle}.